 Asthma and Your Health

-- In both 2019 and 2020, the Austin-Round Rock-Georgetown Metropolitan Statistical Area (MSA) recorded days when air pollution levels were considered “unhealthy for sensitive groups,” which include people with asthma.
-Air pollution levels in the region were considered “moderate” about 1/3 of the time.
+- In 2022, the Austin-Round Rock-Georgetown Metropolitan Statistical Area (MSA) recorded many days when air pollution levels were considered “unhealthy for sensitive groups,” which include people with asthma.
+Air pollution levels in the region were considered “moderate” or worse 48% or about 1/2 of the time.

 Check out the page "Who is at Risk?" for more information on health and air quality!